kulwinder-singh17/git-repo-migrator/README.md

 ## License

-This script is licensed under the MIT License.
+This script is licensed under the Apache License.
 See [LICENSE.md](LICENSE.md) for more details.